elsigh/vercel-integration-test/README.md

 # Vercel Integration Example Code

-This app is just a proof-of-concept to help to realize a likely-common pattern for your integration - creating or mapping "project"-like entities in your system to projects in Vercel.
-The idea is that an integration sets environment variables which your SDK depends on such that, upon completing the integration, a user installs your integration and it will "just work".
+This app is a proof-of-concept to help to realize a likely-common pattern for a Vercel Integration - creating or mapping "project"-like entities in your system to projects in Vercel.
+The thought here is that an integration will set environment variables which a SDK depends on such that, upon completing the integration, a user installs an integration and the SDK it then things will "just work".

 See this integration with the Deploy button in action: